nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 that effect).
 Once the editors have reacted, you can post a comment indicating again who the confirmed handling/partner editors are.
 To do this:
 * Access the paper (using Dashboard, as above)
-* Scroll down to the "Editors comments" tab and add a comment
+* Scroll down to the "Editors comments" tab and add a comment: "Handling Editor: XXX Partner Editor: YYY"

 <img src="Announce_editors.png" alt="Announce editors" width="400"/>